 Elena Sefertzi received a Master in Sociology from the University of Sorbonne and a PhD from the Ecole des Hautes Etudes en Science Sociales, Paris.
 She has a rich professional experience in the management of innovation, technology transfer, and regional innovation strategies.
 Elena served as CEO of INTELSPACE till June 2014.
 She is an associate professor at the Department of Spatial Planning and Development, Faculty of Engineering, Aristotle University.

 Nicos Komninos is co-founder of INTELSPACE and professor at the Aristotle University of Thessaloniki.
 He holds a master’s degree of Architecture-Engineering, post-graduate studies in Semantics, and a PhD from the EHESS Paris.
-His research interests are in two interrelated areas (1) intelligent / smart cities: formation and evolution of smart ecosystems; structure and ontologies of connected intelligence; smart city strategy and governance, design and development of applications; and (2) innovation systems and strategies: cyber-physical systems of innovation; data intelligence and co-creation; innovation over platforms; innovation strategies for smart specialisation; software applications for innovation strategy; assessment of innovation performance.
+His research interests are in two interrelated areas (1) intelligent / smart cities: formation and evolution of smart ecosystems; structure and ontologies of smart cities; architectures of city intelligence; smart city strategy and governance; design and development of applications; and (2) cyber-physical systems of innovation: digital innovation; data intelligence and discovery; innovation over platforms; innovation strategies for smart specialisation; software applications for innovation strategy; assessment of innovation performance.